taine-rasmussen/taine-rasmussen/README.md

 ## I'm a Developer and recent graduate of Enspiral Dev Academy!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute to Open Source projects